Unimodal Distributions for Ordinal Regression: Task definition

 Repeating the process sequentially for $p_2, \dots p_{k^\star-1}, p_K, p_{K-1}, \dots, p_{k^\star+1}$, one can continuously transform any unimodal distribution with mode in $k^\star$ in the distribution with $p_{k^\star} = 1$ and zero in all the other values.
 Therefore, the set of unimodal distributions with a fixed mode in $k^\star$ is connected.

-One can go further and confirm that the set of all unimodal distributions is indeed connected.
-It suffices to note that the uniform distribution is in the set of unimodal distributions for any $k^\star$. \end{proof} In the context of this property, it is trivially proved that the set of unimodal distributions with mode $k^\star$ is convex, but the set of all unimodal distributions is not convex.
+One can further confirm that the set of all unimodal distributions is indeed connected.
+It suffices to note that the uniform distribution is in the set of unimodal distributions for any $k^\star$. \end{proof}

+Fig.~\ref{simplexGraph} illustrates the result for $K=3$.
+In the context of this property, it is trivially proved that the set of unimodal distributions with mode $k^\star$ is convex, but the set of all unimodal distributions is not convex.

 Finally, it is interesting to discuss the ``size'' of the set of unimodal distribution within the $(K - 1)$ dimensional probability simplex.
-Let $us(K)$ be the fraction of the distributions in $(K-1)$ simplex that corresponds to unimodal distributions and $ns(K)$ the fraction of non-unimodal distributions.
+Let $us(K)$ be the fraction of the points in $(K-1)$ simplex that corresponds to unimodal distributions and $ns(K)$ the fraction of non-unimodal distributions.
 When $K=3$, one-third of the distributions are not unimodal, corresponding to the distributions where $p_2$ is the smallest value of the three: $us(3)=2/3$ and $ns(K)=1/3$.

 For general $K$, if $\min \{p_i\colon i=1, \dots, K\} \not \in \{p_1,p_K\}$ then the distribution is not unimodal.
 By symmetry, it is clear that $ns(K) \geq (K-2)/K$.
 It is possible to show that